 Angela's critically acclaimed stage play, Tears of the Soul, which premiered at the Chesapeake Arts Center in 2018, and has been very well received by audiences has recently been published and licensed by Heuer Publishing.
 Established in 1928, it is one of the oldest publishing houses serving the educational, community theater markets from amateurs' to stock performances.
 They are a pioneer in commissioning and publishing unique works from a broad range of playwrights, which are entertaining and yet thought provoking, family appropriate and edgy.
 Tears of the Soul went on to win the DC Black Theater and Arts Festival in Washington, DC as it was voted the Festival Favorite in the full length play category.

-Angela's work has been widely recognized and she was one of 69 artists from across the state selected to receive an Independent Artist regional award from the Maryland State Arts Council for literary arts, acknowledging her latest work and popular stage play, Clay's Place: Inside My Blue Mind which premiered at the Chesapeake Arts Center in 2021 and is scheduled to be performed in November of 2022.
+Angela's work has been widely recognized and she was one of 69 artists from across the state selected to receive an Independent Artist regional award from the Maryland State Arts Council for literary arts, acknowledging her latest work and popular stage play, Clay's Place: Inside My Blue Mind which premiered at the Chesapeake Arts Center in 2021.

 Angela has spent over 23 years as an HR professional.
 She possesses a BS in Business with a concentration in Management, and a MS in Organization and Human Resources Development and has obtained several professional certifications.
-Although having a full time professional career, she tried to find the time to dedicate to her craft and passion - the arts.
 In 2020 at the height of the pandemic, Angela decided to leave her career and dedicate herself to her life's pursuits, the arts being top of list, but also continuing to her experience, skills and expertise to become an independent consultant.
 She is currently a member of the Dramatists Guild and the American Association of Community Theater as well as other local Arts organizations.

 Angela says that she is out here trying to make the world a better place and uplift her community through art and giving back.
 She believes she offers a unique perspective that people can easily relate to.
 While there is nothing new under the sun; she believes that what makes someone a true artist is that he or she is always finding new and different ways to express life.